5 Experiencing Your Future

 5.3.6 Google Summer of Code

 Google Summer of Code (GSoC) is a global, online program focused on bringing new contributors into open source software development.
 GSoC contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.
-It’s open to students and beginners in open source software development see figure 5.9 (Googler 2023).
-As of 2024, it in its twentieth year, applications open around March each year with a deadline in April.
-In 2024, contributor applications opened on Monday March 18th with a deadline of Tuesday, April 2, 2024 18:00.
+It’s open to students and beginners in open source software development see figure 5.11 (Googler 2024).
+As of 2024, the twentieth year of GSoC, applications open around March each year with a deadline in April.
 (S. Taylor 2024)

-In 2024, there are 195 summmer projects to choose from with experienced mentors from a wide range of organisations including:
+In 2024, there were 195 summmer projects to choose from with experienced mentors from a wide range of organisations including:

 • apache.org: software for the public good